KelCodesStuff/Self-Care/README.md

 # Self Care

-This an ios app named Self Care being developed for Arrayia Perkins.
+This is an ios app named Self Care being developed for Arrayia Perkins.